Sensory Evoked Potentials Studies

 or other metal objects that may interfere with the procedure.

-- A healthcare professional will attach the electrodes with a paste.
-The electrodes
+A healthcare provider will attach the electrodes with a paste.
+The electrodes will

 The test will generally proceed as follows.

 You will be seated a few feet away from a screen.

 A healthcare provider will place electrodes on your scalp over the areas of the brain

 You will be asked to focus your gaze on the center of the screen.